hoelsner/wireguard-container-endpoint/README.md

 ### Run Unit-Tests

-To run the testcases, use the following command:
+To run the unit-testcases, use the following command:

 ```bash
 cd webapp